brophyj/jama_intmed_code/README.md

 # jama_intmed_code
 This is the code for the figures and calculations contained in the JAMA Int Med article
+The code is contained in 2 RMarkdown documents which should be run sequentially.